Synkevych/react_examples/README.md

 const newState = store.getState();
 ```

-You  can add a listenr to see whwn the state has changed
+You  can add a listenr to see when the state has changed
 ```jsx
 const changeCallback = () => {
 	console.log("State has changed", store.getState());